How much time is required to participate?

 How should I dress?

 You can dress casually, but please remember to dress in layers as the temperature in our building can fluctuate.
-When your visit involves an EEG, we ask that you please not wear any eye makeup, as it will have to be removed by the technician in order to attach sensors.
+Since your visit involves an EEG, we ask that you please not wear any eye/face makeup, as it will have to be removed by the technician in order to attach sensors.
 As described in the Study Procedures section, you will be wearing a cap containing sensors to look at your brain activity.
-For this reason, please wear your hair loose, ensure it is clean and dry, and not use hair products (gel, mousse, hairspray, etc.) before your visit.
+For this reason, please wear your hair loose, ensure it is clean and dry, and refrain from using hair products (gel, mousse, hairspray, etc.) before your visit.

 What should I do if I have to cancel my visit?

-If a scheduling conflict comes up, please contact our Project Coordinator at 631-638-1934 as soon as you can.
+If a scheduling conflict comes up, please contact our Project Coordinator at 631-638-1934 or email us at email@example.com as soon as you can.
 We would be happy to reschedule your appointment for a more convenient time.

 What are you going to do with the study results?